Translation disclaimer (Translation disclaimer)

 Rateable value

-A property's rateable value is set by the Valuation Office Agency (VOA.
+A property's rateable value is set by the Valuation Office Agency (VOA).

 Note: For the revaluation that came into effect on 1st April 2023, this date was set as 1st April 2021.

-Contact the Valuation Office
+Contact the VOA

 Webpage feedback